Mamadou Camara (footballer, born 2002)

-Mamadou "Koto" Camara (born 15 October 2002) is a Senegalese professional footballer who plays as a midfielder for French Championnat National 3 club Lens II.
+Mamadou "Koto" Camara (born 15 October 2002) is a Senegalese professional footballer who plays as a midfielder for Montenegrin First League club Mladost DG, on loan from Sutjeska.

 Club career

 A youth product of the Senegalese club Dakar Sacré-Cœur, Camara began his senior career with them in 2021 making 12 appearances and scoring a goal.

 He moved to France with Lens in July 2021 signing a three-year contract, and began his career with their reserves.
 He moved to the Ligue 2 club Bastia on 1 September 2022.
 He made his professional debut with Bastia in a 1–0 Ligue 2 win over FC Metz on 17 September 2022.
 On 1 February 2023, he cut his loan short with Bastia and returned to Lens.

 International career

 Camara is a youth international for Senegal, having played for the Senegal U23s.